pranavtiwary/ListingApp/ListingApp/README.md

 Internal Module

-1. CommandInterface : Spring boot applicaiton, provides command interface to communicate to user and listing service.
+1. CommandInterface : Spring boot application, provides command interface to communicate to user and listing service.

-Dependencies : JDK 8, Maven 3.6.3, Spring boot 2.4.5
+    ->Dependencies : JDK 8, Maven 3.6.3, Spring boot 2.4.5

-2. UserService : Spring boot web and security applicaiton.
-Hold user authentication information Dependencies : JDK 8, Maven 3.6.3, Spring boot 2.4.5, Spring security, Spring data and In memmory H2 DB.
+2. UserService : Spring boot web and security application.
+Hold user authentication information ->Dependencies : JDK 8, Maven 3.6.3, Spring boot 2.4.5, Spring security, Spring data and In memmory H2 DB.

-3. CommandInterface : Spring boot web applicaiton, holds listing service.
+3. CommandInterface : Spring boot web application, holds listing service.

-Dependencies : JDK 8, Maven 3.6.3, Spring boot 2.4.5, Spring Web, Spring data and In memmory H2 DB.
+    ->Dependencies : JDK 8, Maven 3.6.3, Spring boot 2.4.5, Spring Web, Spring data and In memmory H2 DB.

-Compilation :
+Run Book :
-1. Open a new terminal and go to project root directory
+    1. Open a new terminal and go to project root directory eg : cd /Volumes/HD2/Research/ListingApp
-2. Run command "mvn clean install"

-How to start application?

-1. Run User Server : Open a new terminal and run command (Must have 8081 port free, its tomcat server)
+        (you may need to change mod "chmod 777 *.sh") Run command "./compile.sh"
+        Description: Its runs "mvn clean install" and build/test/create jar file for all our modules Output : You should see "BUILD SUCCESS" in the terminal
-2. Run Listing Server : open a new terminal and run command (Must have 8082 port free, its tomcat server)
+    2. Open a new terminal and go to project root directory and Run command Run command "./runUserService.sh"
+        Description: Its runs the User Service and Start a server at 8081 port check if this user service is on "http://localhost:8081/actuator" and also check h2 db at "http://localhost:8081/h2-console"
-3. Run Command Inteface : Open a new terminal and run command (Its Normal jar application)
+    3. Open a new terminal and go to project root directory and Run command Run command "./runListingService.sh"
+        Description: Its runs the Listing Service and Start a server at 8085 port check if this user service is on "http://localhost:8085/actuator" and also check h2 db at "http://localhost:8085/h2-console"
+    4. Open a new terminal and go to project root directory and Run command Run command "./runCommandInterface.sh"
+        Description: Its runs the Command Interface Service and Start a server at 8085 port This is where we enter command line input.

 How to interact?
 1. Go to terminal where you have opened command interface